 Scientific Principles and Approaches

 A fundamental aspect of our training is that scientific principles and scientific approaches are a critical part of addressing societal problems.
 Basic research, applied research, translational research, dissemination research, and the implementation of this knowledge into routine practice through organizational change are keys to improving the human condition.
 Program faculty members predominantly have a philosophical orientation of critical realism.
 This philosophy means that theory and its ongoing evolution is a fundamental driving force for science.
 Essential elements to good science include the use of multiple approaches, multiple observations, the triangulation of research methods, and constructive criticism from others to refine our concepts and theories.

 Our faculty have national and international recognition for excellence in research and professional training as demonstrated in their federally-funded research and training grants, editorship roles in professional journals, and leadership roles in national organizations.
 Each year our faculty consider if they will be mentoring incoming doctoral students for the next academic year Clinical-Community Mentors for 2021-2022.

-The Clinical-Community Program in the Department of Psychology in the College of Arts and Sciences at the University of South Carolina is accredited as a program in Clinical Psychology by the American Psychological Association (APA)'s Commission on Accreditation.* The program recently had a site visit in November 2014 and was awarded accreditation based upon this review.
-The prior site visit was in 2009 and the next site visit will be in 2019.
+The Clinical-Community Program in the Department of Psychology in the College of Arts and Sciences at the University of South Carolina is accredited as a program in Clinical Psychology by the American Psychological Association (APA)'s Commission on Accreditation.* The program had a site visit in November 2019 and was awarded full accreditation for the longest period possible based upon this review.
+The next site visit will be in 2029.